cscart/docs/developer_guide/addons/compatibility/adapting_439_to_4310.rst

 Common Changes
 ==============

-* *design/themes/responsive/templates/buttons/multiple_buttons.tpl* is no longer supported, but still exists for backwards compatibility.
+* *design/themes/responsive/templates/buttons/multiple_buttons.tpl* is no longer supported, but still exists for backward compatibility.
 Please don't use it.

 * Component ``Tygh::$app['server.env']`` was implemented to store the information about the environment the product runs in.